faisaldarbar/faisaldarbar.github.io/content/posts/hugo-site-setup-using-up-business-theme.md

 ### ✅ What We Did

 We **vendored** the theme using Hugo Modules, which means we pulled the full theme source code into our project under a local `_vendor/` directory.
-This was done with:
+This was done with the command:

 ```bash
 hugo mod vendor
 ```

-We then updated the root-level `hugo.yaml` configuration to tell Hugo to use the local vendored copy:
+We then added this to the **root-level** `hugo.yaml` configuration (since we have two of those files in the repo) to tell Hugo to use the local vendored copy:

 ```yaml
 module: